Flooding

 Monitor weather alerts

-Monitor weather alerts from Environment Canada for current weather conditions and forecast.
+Monitor weather alerts from Environment Canada for current weather conditions and forecasts.

 During a flood